MicrosoftDocs/bot-docs/articles/v4sdk/migration/javascript-user-state-using.md

 title: Using JavaScript v3 user state in a v4 bot - Bot Service
 description: See an example of how to use JavaScript v3 user state in a JavaScript v4 bot.
-keywords: JavaScript, bot migration, v3 bot ms.author: kamrani
+keywords: JavaScript, bot migration, v3 bot
+author: JonathanFingold
+ms.author: iawilt
-manager: kamrani
+manager: shellyha
+ms.reviewer: micchow
-ms.topic: article
+ms.topic: how-to
 ms.service: bot-service
-ms.date: 04/19/2021
+ms.date: 11/02/2021
 monikerRange: 'azure-bot-service-4.0'
 ---